expressjs/morgan/README.md

 HTTP request logger middleware for node.js

+// I thought you meant: "The latter seasons of Dexter are no good and should be skipped"
+// -- which I think is better implied by my edit
+// Perhaps you meant: "The series is not yet complete, so wait until the series is finished being produced"
+// -- which means I'm wrong XD
-> Named after [Dexter](http://en.wikipedia.org/wiki/Dexter_Morgan), a show you should not watch until completion.
+> Named after [Dexter](http://en.wikipedia.org/wiki/Dexter_Morgan), a show you should not watch to completion.

 ## Installation